google/dfiq/site/docs/contributing/specification.md

 Both the 4- and 2-digit numbers start with a 1 (or higher) for components appropriate for external use.
 Numbers starting with a 0 are reserved for internal use (think of it like private IP address space).
 Users of DFIQ can use these IDs for their internal components without worrying about collisions with public components.
-[DFIQ on GitHub](https://github.com/google/dfiq) will serve as the "definitive" central repository to manage public DFIQ components (and their IDs).
+[DFIQ on GitHub](https://github.com/google/dfiq) will serve as the definitive central repository to manage public DFIQ components (and their IDs).

 ## Schema